 They have become a popular vegetable, and are now being seen in restaurants.

-I must confess that I hate boiled brussels sprouts, and even find it hard to consider them in a curry.
+I must confess that I hate boiled brussel sprouts, and even find it hard to consider them in a curry.
 However, this dish, choti bund gobhi sabzi, presents them in a quite different way.

 - 300 g brussel sprouts - trimmed and halved